 Nursing Home Abuse Lawyer Oregon

-When you believe that your loved one has been the victim of abuse in their nursing home, you must reach out to a nursing home abuse lawyer Oregon families rely on from Andersen & Linthorst.
+When you believe that your loved one has been the victim of abuse in their nursing home, you must reach out to our Oregon nursing home abuse lawyer.
 Nursing home abuse can happen in even the most highly-rated nursing homes.
 You may have taken the time to carefully look over reviews, take a tour of the building, and thought that it was a clean place that was run well.
 However, just one bad employee can abuse many different residents or be neglectful to the point of causing severe injury.
-If you believe that your loved one is the victim of abuse, you should call our office.
+If you believe that your loved one is the victim of abuse, you should call our experienced and compassionate attorneys.
+Contact Andersen & Linthorst today to schedule a free consultation.

 When caught abusing residents in nursing homes, we have heard many staff excuses stating that the patient is being difficult.
 But in many situations, it may be because the nursing home itself is understaffed.
 However, there is no excuse for abuse.
 If it turns out that the nursing home is understaffed, you may be bringing a nursing home abuse claim against the nursing home in addition to the individual staff member.
 The top reasons abuse may occur are: